 After you have lit the pilot light, you can release the “Reset” button.

-At [company_name] we can help you with everything related to heating and cooling for your residential or commercial property.
+At Johnson & Johnson Heating and Air Conditioning, we can help you with everything related to heating and cooling for your residential or commercial property.
 These include seasonal tune-ups and indoor air quality services.
 Contact us today to get more information.